usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 commenters said that WCAG 2.1 Level AA is an appropriate standard for mobile apps because it includes specific success criteria aimed at addressing the unique challenges of mobile app accessibility.

 Some commenters suggested that the Department should adopt WCAG 2.2 as the technical standard for mobile apps.
 These commenters explained that WCAG 2.2 is more recent and includes newer guidelines based on accessibility issues found in smartphones.
 Commenters further shared that WCAG 2.2 can better ensure adequate button size and spacing to accommodate users with varying degrees of motor skills in their fingers.

 In addition, other commenters recommended that the Department adopt the Section 508 Standards, either independently or together with WCAG 2.1 or WCAG 2.2.
 Some of these commenters shared their belief that WCAG was developed more for web content than for mobile apps.
 These commenters stated that while many of WCAG’s principles and guidelines can be applied to mobile apps, mobile apps have unique characteristics and interactions that may require additional considerations and depend on the specific requirements and goals of the mobile app in question.
-For example, 66 36 CFR 1194.1; 36 CFR part 1194, appendices A, C, and D.

-commenters indicated that mobile apps may also need to adhere to platform-specific accessibility guidelines for iOS (Apple) and Android (Google).
+For example, commenters indicated that mobile apps may also need to adhere to platform-specific accessibility guidelines for iOS (Apple) and Android (Google).
 In addition, commenters noted that the Section 508 Standards include additional requirements applicable to mobile apps that are not included in WCAG 2.1 Level AA, such as interoperability